rust-lang/rust/docs/dev/style.md

 }
 ```

-**Rational:** reveals the costs.
+**Rationale:** reveals the costs.
 It is also more efficient when the caller already owns the allocation.

 ## Collection types

 Prefer `rustc_hash::FxHashMap` and `rustc_hash::FxHashSet` instead of the ones in `std::collections`.

-**Rational:** they use a hasher that's significantly faster and using them consistently will reduce code size by some small amount.
+**Rationale:** they use a hasher that's significantly faster and using them consistently will reduce code size by some small amount.

 # Style